YarnSpinnerTool/VSCodeExtension/README.md

 `yarnSpinner.start` is defined in the `contibutes.commands` section of [`package.json`](./package.json) and is also listed in the `activationEvents` as an event that activates the extension (`onCommand:yarnSpinner.start`)

-This is triggered when the user runs the "Start Yarn Spinner" command via the command palette (<kbd>Ctrl + Shift + P</kbd> or <kbd>F1</kbd>).
+This is triggered when the user runs the "Start Yarn Spinner" command via the command palette (<kbd>Ctrl </kbd> + <kbd>Shift</kbd> + <kbd>P</kbd> or <kbd>F1</kbd>).

-When run, this just opens up a webview with the YarnEditor in it.
+When run, this opens up a webview with the YarnEditor in it.
 From there, the YarnEditor can be used to open, edit, export, etc. yarn files (this is basically the equivalent of the Electron app).

 #### [`src/YarnEditorProvider`](./src/YarnEditorProvider.ts) (`onCustomEditor:yarnSpinner.editor` activation event)

 This file exports a class that implements the `CustomTextEditorProvider` interface.
-It provides a [custom text editor](https://code.visualstudio.com/api/extension-guides/custom-editors) that can open yarn files in the VSCode workspace in the YarnEditor.
+It provides a [custom text editor](https://code.visualstudio.com/api/extension-guides/custom-editors) that can open yarn files that are in the current VSCode workspace in the YarnEditor.

 This class has a static `register` function that is used in [`extension.ts`](./src/extension.ts) to register the `yarnSpinner.editor` view type.
-This is defined in the `contributes.customEditors` section of [`package.json`](./package.json) and tied to `*.yarn` and `*.yarn.txt` files.
+This view type is used in the `contributes.customEditors` section of [`package.json`](./package.json) and tied to `*.yarn` and `*.yarn.txt` files.

 The `resolveCustomTextEditor` function in this class comes from the `CustomTextEditorProvider` interface and is called when opening a yarn file.